-In the other way as Scott (2014) referred spatial mismatch research has found that transportation access has a positive relationship with employment outcomes whereas housing and employment discrimination have a negative relationship with the spatial mismatch of jobs and housing (Scott, 2014).Therefore, Woldeamanuel and Covington (2014) found that effective public transportation is important in solving the gap between the residence and job locations.
+In the other way as Scott (2014) referred, spatial mismatch research has found that transportation access has a positive relationship with employment outcomes whereas housing and employment discrimination have a negative relationship with the spatial mismatch of jobs and housing (Scott, 2014).Therefore, Woldeamanuel and Covington (2014) found that effective public transportation is important in solving the gap between the residence and job locations.
 Considering residence in designing routes could not be the only solution but the transit systems should also consider transit accessibility from job locations (Woldeamanuel & Covington, 2014).
 Therefore, the accessibility factor is important in designing the public transport infrastructures (Ross & Svajlenka, 2012).

 According to Abreha (2007) study when the transit accessibility is increased then the spatial coverage also will increase.
 The higher the spatial coverage of the service the shorter will be the walking distance to the service (Abreha, 2007).
 Transit coverage varies by neighborhood characteristics; including proximity to the urban core and neighborhood income levels (Ross, 2012).
 Tomer (2012) finds that, across large metropolitan areas job is accessible by public transit and accessibility is even lower in the suburbs, where transit coverage is typically poor.
 In contrast, peripheral areas of large cities in developing countries are the locus of dense housing settlements, with a predominance of informal employment and low availability of formal jobs (Moreno, 2016).
 According to Moreno study low-income workers are particularly dependent on public transport; better access to public transport can reduce inequality by improving labor market outcomes (Moreno, 2016).
 According to Kraft (2016) accessibility is characterized as the number of facilities (terminals, stops etc.) available in a certain time or within a certain walking distance or for a certain charge.
 Based on Kraft study spatial accessibility of public transport stops with the distance of 400 meters and 5minutes travel time represents a comfortably accessible walking distance.
-Accessibility of public transit stops are also considered with their distribution and locations (Kraft, (2016).
+Accessibility of public transit stops are also considered with their distribution and locations (Kraft, 2016).

+Public Transit Spatial Mismatch in Los Angeles Suburbs (Empirical literature)

+The spatial distribution of transit services, particularly, transit capacity, coverage, and frequency of service were used to determine transit service availability and quality.
+Major inconsistencies in the spatial distribution of available transit services were a great challenge.
+The aim of the study was to evaluate the spatial distribution and essential characteristics of transit service within the San Fernando Valley, the northern suburbs of the Los Angeles metropolitan area.
+This area was approximately 30 to 40 miles from the center of Los Angeles City.
+The neighborhoods were examples of second and third rings of suburbs and

+overall, the development had a suburban character in terms of density and type of housing.
+Using Geographical Information System (GIS) and multivariate statistical models for the analysis, a comprehensive neighborhood level transit availability index was created as a function of transit capacity, frequency and service coverage (Woldeamanuel & Covington, 2014).